-Judicial Complaint No. 11-20-90072
+Judicial Complaint No. 11-20-90064

-IN THE MATTER OF A CO MPLAINT FILED BY IN RE: The Complaint of against United States District Judge of the United States Dis strict Court for the District of duct and Disability Act of 1980, Chapter 16 of Title 28 U.S.C. §§ 351-364.
-O ORDER led this Complaint against United States District Judge (the "Subject Ju udge"), pursuant to Chapter 16 of Title 28 • , , -Conduct and Judicial-Disability Proceedings of the Judicial Conference of the United Stat tes ("JCDR").
-Background
+IN THE MATTER OF A COMPLAINT FILED BY IN RE: The Complaint of against United States District Judge of the United States District Court for the District of , under the Judicial Conduct and Disability Act of 1980, Chapter 16 of Title 28 U.S.C. §§ 351-364.
+ORDER ("Complainant") has filed this Complaint against United States District Judge (the "Subject Judge"), pursuant to Chapter 16 of Title 28 U.S.C. § 351(a) and the Rules for Judicial-Conduct and Judicial-Disability Proceedings of the Judicial Conference of the United States ("JCDR").
+As an initial matter, after Complainant filed his Complaint, he filed a supplemental statement.
+The filing of the supplemental statement is permitted.
+See 11th Cir.
+JCDR 6.7.
+Background The record shows that in May 2020 Complainant filed a civil action against one

-The record shows that in September 2019 Complainant filed a civil action against multiple defendants, an application to proceed in forma pauperis (IFP), and an "Affidavit of Financial Statement" in which he stated he did not possess any gold or silver coins.
-Later that month, the Subject Judge issued an order denying the IFP motion and dismissing the case as frivolous.
+The record shows that in May 2020 Complainant filed a civil action against one defendant and he also filed an "Affidavit of Financial Statement" in which he stated he did not possess any gold or silver coins.
+Also in May 2020, the Subject Judge entered an order dismissing the case without prejudice for failure to state a claim over which the court had subject-matter jurisdiction and upon which relief could be granted.

-Complainant then filed, among other things, a notice of appeal and another Affidavit of Financial Statement.
-In June 2020 the Subject Judge issued an order treating the affidavit as a motion to proceed IFP on appeal and denying the motion because Complainant failed to comply with Fed.
+After that, Complainant filed a notice of appeal and another Affidavit of Financial Statement.
+In June 2020 the Subject Judge issued an order construing the affidavit as a motion for leave to proceed in forma pauperis (IFP) on appeal and denying the motion because Complainant did not file an affidavit in accordance with Fed.
 R. App.
-P. 24(a) and because the notice of appeal was untimely.
-This Court later dismissed the appeal for lack of jurisdiction.
+P. 24(a)(1).
+This Court later clerically dismissed the appeal for want of prosecution.